canonical/ubuntu-boards-documentation/reference/sifive-hifive-unmatched.rst

 UART console
 ============

-The board makes both :term:`JTAG` and :term:`UART` available over a micro USB connector.
-It appears as two separate devices in Linux (:file:`/dev/ttyUSB0`, :file:`/dev/ttyUSB1`).
+The board makes both :term:`JTAG` and :term:`UART` available over the micro USB connector located adjacent to the microSD card slot.
+When connected, it appears as two separate devices in Linux (:file:`/dev/ttyUSB0`, :file:`/dev/ttyUSB1`).
 The second ttyUSB device represents the UART.

 For U-Boot and Linux, connect with: